18-2-SKKU-OSS/2018-2-OSS-L5/docs/translating/korean.md

 - generic bot - **범용 봇**

   generic bot is the bot which is able to webhook both incoming/outgoing. generic is oftenly translated into '일반', but its meaning is   similar to normal.
-So we use '범용' which is little bit more strange than '일반', but whose meaning is be able to use anywhere.
+So we use '범용' which is little bit more strange than '일반', but whose meaning is something can be able to use       anywhere.

 - history - **기록**